k0retux/fuddly/docs/source/tutorial.rst

 By default, when you perform an absorption, every data model constraints will be enforce.
-If you want to free some ones, you need to provide a :class:`framework.data_model.AbsCsts` object---specifying the constraints you want---when calling the method ``.absorb()``.
+If you want to free some ones, you need to provide a :class:`framework.node.AbsCsts` object---specifying the constraints you want---when calling the method ``.absorb()``.

 Currently, there is four kinds of constraints: